wasinix/selmon/README.md

 * -b specifies which browser to use; for possible values, consult the help message.
 In order to use one of the listed browsers, you will need to plug the appropriate browser driver into the Selenium Server, and make sure the browser is available on the machine on which the Selenium Server runs
+* -c specify full path to certificate bundle (pem format) of your CA in case you are using encrypted connection (https) to Selenium Server with selfsigned certificate.
+Uses function set_certificate_bundle_path of remote_connection object from webdriver.

 We will go into details later, but first let's have a look at the script in action.
 Give the script execute permissions to run on its own, and execute it with the following parameters.